fp4php/functional/src/Doc/Md/Functions/Callable.md

 # Callable
 - #### compose
   Compose functions.
-Output of one function will be passed as input to another function
+  Output of one function will be passed as input to another function.

   ```php
   $aToB = fn(int $a): bool => true;